 - $30.1 million for 18 additional paramedics and six ambulances across regional WA, delivering on a key election commitment;

-- $11 million to ensure there is a nurse 24/7 at emergency departments, including in the Pilbara;
+- $11 million to ensure there is a nurse 24/7 at emergency departments, including in the Great Southern;

 - $18.5 million to expand Child and Adolescent Mental Health Services across regional WA;

-- $5.1 million to continue the Mental Health Emergency Telehealth Service to ensure regional residents can access mental health services; and
+- $5.1 million to continue the Mental Health Emergency Telehealth Service to ensure regional residents can continue to access mental health services;

 - $6.1 million funding boost to the Preventing Foetal Alcohol Spectrum Disorder project.

-The State Budget also includes important investment in education and training for young people in the Pilbara, including:
+The State Budget also includes important investment in education and training for young people in the Great Southern, including:

-- $2.4 million to attract international students to live and study in regional WA, addressing skills needs in aged care, disability services, childcare, hospitality and tourism;
+- $2.4 million to attract international students to live in regional WA, addressing skills needs in aged care, disability services, childcare, hospitality and tourism;

 The 2022-23 State Budget brings continued investment in regional roads and transport projects, including:

-- an additional $159 million to the Regional Road Safety Program, bringing the total cost of the program to $828 million, which this program has already delivered by upgrading shoulders and installing audible edges to more than 752 kilometres of Pilbara roads;
+- An additional $159 million to the Regional Road Safety Program, bringing the total cost of the program to $828 million.
+This program has already delivered upgraded shoulders and installed audible edges to more than 367 kilometres of Great Southern roads;

 - $146 million for the Safer Roads and Bridges Program in regional WA;